 Myth: Reading in the dark or sitting too close to the TV ruins your eyesight.

-If you or your child tend to sit so close to the computer or TV it hurts the eyes, it may be time to check for nearsightedness.
-But sitting too close does not create a need for glasses even if getting glasses can remedy the habit.
+If you or your child tend to sit so close to the computer or TV that it hurts the eyes, it may be a good idea to get checked for nearsightedness.
+However, sitting too close does not create a need for glasses even if getting glasses can remedy the habit.

 Myth: You should drink at least 8 glasses of water a day.